Black Friday Sale - No Coupon Necessary!

 Bull Flags

 Although flag patterns come in all different shapes and sizes, every flag pattern has two parts: a flagpole and the flag.
-There are three main types of flag.
 In a bullish chart, the three main bull flags are:

 Bear Flags